EpicOrange/riichi_advanced/documentation/bloody30faan.md

 For more information about knitted sets, refer to the relevant section below (Knitted Hands).

 Bloody end rules are enabled, meaning after the first win, remaining players continue playing until three players have won, or until the wall is exhausted.
 Multiple players may win off the same discard.
+Wins do not skip turns.

 In addition, if the wait tile is a single-tile wait for a pair on the Baida or Suit joker, one can only win by self-draw.